SamuelEarl/samuelearl/src/routes/blog/javascript/invoke-apis-concurrently-with-promise-all/+page.svelte.md

 # Invoke APIs Concurrently with Promise.all()

 If you have a two or more asynchronous functions, whose results do NOT depend on each other, then you can call them concurrently, as in the following example.
-However, if you need to wait for the response of one function to resolve before you can call the next function, then this won't work and you will have to `await` the responses of each async function call.
+However, if you need to wait for the response of one function to resolve before you can call the next function, then this won't work and you will have to `await` the responses of each async function call sequentially.

 ```js
 async function fetchUsers() {